 Begin your tour of the island with a bit of time travel at the Mound House (239-765-0865, moundhouse.org).
 Walk inside a Calusa Indian shell mound and discover the indigenous culture that Ponce de Leon met as he searched for the Fountain of Youth.
 Tour the William Case House which was built atop of the shell mound and has been restored to its 1921 grandeur.

 A peaceful trail walk through an unspoiled mangrove canopy and oak hammock along the Back Bay awaits you at the Matanzas Pass Preserve (239-765-6794).
-Observe the flora and fauna native to Southwest Florida at this unique park which includes the Estero Island Historic Cottages at the park entrance.
+Observe the flora and fauna native to Southwest Florida at this unique park which includes the Estero Island Historic Cottages.

 A visit to Captiva is not complete without dinner at The Bubble Room (15001 Captiva Dr., 239-472-5558).
 Words cannot describe the eclectic nature of this restaurant, seeing is truly believing.
 From the uniforms of the servers to the restaurant's décor chock full of memorabilia, it is always a night to remember.
 And do save room for dessert!